open-io/oio-sds/Variables.md

 ### meta2.max_versions

-> How many versions for a single alias.
+> Namespace configuration of the max number of versions for a single alias, in a container.

  * default: **1**
  * type: gint64